 devices generally cost less than all other types.
 You can buy for example a basic gas model

 for about $300.
 If you go by price alone, it may be a good choice.
-However this type has a major often overlooked disadvantage
+However this type has a major often ignored disadvantage

 : when the grid is down or after a major natural disaster gasoline may not be available.
 In Florida more than half gas stations were already out of gas a few days before hurricane Irma arrival.
 To assure a backup electricity during an unexpected wide-spread blackout you would need to store at home a substantial supply of gasoline.
 Note that unstabilized unleaded gasoline has a short shelf life- it can begin breaking down in about six months and will gum up the fuel system.
 Manufacturers of some stabilizers claim their products can extend gasoline shelf life to two years.
 Assuming this is true, you would need to replace your emergency supply at least every other year.
 Alternatively, for a few hundred dollars practically every engine can be converted into a multi-fuel one with a third party conversion kit.
 Also note that a gasoline engine requires frequent maintenance, such as periodic oil changes as often as every 20 hours or so.
-If not properly maintained, it may have start up problems especially at cold weather due to gum deposits.
+Finally, if not properly maintained, it may have start up problems especially at cold weather due to gum deposits.

-are more efficient, more quite, have the longest engine's life, but generally are the most expensive.
+are more efficient, more quite, have the longest engine's life, but not surprisingly are more expensive.
 Diesel is the least flammable fuel source and has longer shelf line, but it likewise may not be available during a blackout.

 can be easily stored in large tanks, has practically unlimited shelf life, and besides natural gas is the only fuel that may be available during major power interruptions.
 Among all types, an LPG-powered genset will more likely start in extremely cold weather.
 That's why I believe it should be your first choice for portable emergency power.

 There are also multi-fuel